Tour of Idaho

 of the entire Tour.
 But for a few miles of connecting roads

-and ATV trail, it's almost entirely casual single track which allows
+and ATV trail it's almost entirely casual single track.
+The riding is

-one to enjoy the scenery in a manner that is often not possible
+mellow enough that one may enjoy the scenery in a manner that

 south (left) on South Fork/Mercer Creek